 1 meeting or other communication where the parties and facilitator can simultaneously hear one 2 another with the objective of reaching an agreement between the creditor and the homeowner for 3 a commercially reasonable alternative to foreclosure.
-4 5 Drafters' Note 6 7 8 The definition of 'Facilitation' requires at least one 'in-person' meeting or other communication between the parties and a third-party neutral.
-The alternative requirements of either an 'in-person' meeting or other form of 9 10 11 12 13 14 electronic communication contemplates the continuation of the practice in many jurisdictions that, as an alternative to a 'face-to-face' meeting, the parties may meet by telephone, video conference or other electronic means so long as all the parties and the neutral are able to simultaneously hear or communicate with one another.
-15 (6) "Facilitation agency" means [the administrative or judicial agency designated by the 16 state to supervise foreclosure facilitation].
+4 Drafters' Note 5 6 7 The definition of 'Facilitation' requires at least one 'in-person' meeting or other communication between the parties and a third-party neutral.
+The 8 alternative requirements of either an 'in-person' meeting or other form of 9 electronic communication contemplates the continuation of the practice in many 10 jurisdictions that, as an alternative to a 'face-to-face' meeting, the parties may 11 meet by telephone, video conference or other electronic means so long as all the 12 parties and the neutral are able to simultaneously hear or communicate with one 13 another.
+14 15 (6) "Facilitation agency" means [the administrative or judicial agency designated by the 16 state to supervise foreclosure facilitation].
 17 (7) "Foreclosure" means a process, proceeding, or action by a creditor to terminate a 18 homeowner's interest in mortgaged property or obtain possession of mortgaged property for the 19 creditor.
 The term does not include a voluntary transfer by a homeowner or an action to recover 20 possession of property after a completed foreclosure sale.
-21 22 SEE ISSUES MEMORANDUM, SECTION 102(8) 'GOOD FAITH'- 22 (8)CURRENT AMENDED DRAFT "Good faith" means: (i) in the case of a creditor_or; 24 servicer, or an agent of either, honesty in fact and the observance of reasonable commercial 25 standards of fair dealing in the mortgage industry and (ii) in the case of a homeowner or obligor, 26 honesty in fact.
-27 (8) RING PROPOSAL (Pure 'UCC') "Good faith" means: (i) in the case of a creditor, 28 servicer, or an agent of either, honesty in fact and the observance of reasonable commercial 29 standards of fair dealing and (ii) in the case of a homeowner or obligor, honesty in fact.
-30 (8) MILLER PROPOSAL "Good faith" means: (i) in the case of a creditor or servicer,
+21 22 SEE ISSUES MEMORANDUM, SECTION 102(8) 'GOOD FAITH' 23 (8) CURRENT AMENDED DRAFT "Good faith" means: (i) in the case of a creditor or 24 servicer, honesty in fact and the observance of reasonable commercial standards of fair dealing 25 and (ii) in the case of a homeowner or obligor, honesty in fact.
+26 (8) RING PROPOSAL (Pure 'UCC') "Good faith" means honesty in fact and the honesty in fact and the observance of reasonable commercial standards of fair dealing and (ii) in the case of a homeowner or obligor, honesty in fact and the observance of generally accepted observance of reasonable commercial standards of fair dealing. [

+(8) MILLER PROPOSAL "Good faith" means: (i) in the case of a creditor or servicer,